 Answering this question also answers the question of, “how?”

 Humans have 3 different photo-receptors, called ‘cones’, in their eyes that help us perceive color.
 Those that have color blindness, specifically red-green color blindness, have one cone that is dysfunctional, with the other two cones working normally.
-This means that someone with color blindness may not see certain shades of a color, and may only see one shade instead.
+This means that someone with color blindness may not see certain shades of color, and may only see one shade instead.